Working in Malta has been saved

 Employment contracts

-A trial period can be agreed upon at the beginning of the employment relationship.
-The trial period can be of six months at the maximum which can go up to one year for high profile jobs.
-During the first month of the trial period, either party can terminate the employment contract without giving notice.
+A probationary (trial) period is normally agreed upon at the beginning of the employment relationship.
+The probationary period allows both employee and employer to verify the job fit.
+For indefinite employment agreements, the probationary period is normally six months long unless both parties agree to a shorter probationary period.
+For high profile jobs, the probationary period may even extend to one year.
+When it comes to fixed-term contracts, this probationary period must be proportionate to the expected duration of the contract.
+During the first month of the probationary period, either party can terminate the employment contract without giving notice.
 Subsequently one week’s notice must be given to terminate the employment contract during the trial period.
+More information can be found here.

-Employment in Malta always involves an employment contract whereby the employee agrees to perform specified work for an employer in return for agreed salaries.
+Employees in Malta normally receive a contract of employment, whereby the employee agrees to perform specified work for an employer in return for agreed salaries.
 A written statement showing the conditions of employment shall be given to the employee not later than eight days after engagement.
-Employment may be for a fixed term or for an indefinite term and on a full time or part time basis.
 Whichever type of employment you are engaged in, carefully check the terms and conditions of employment in order to ensure that you fully understand your rights and obligations.

 The frequency of salary payments varies with the nature of the job.
-Employees are likely to receive their salaries directly into a bank account.
+Employees are likely to receive their salaries directly into a bank account at the end of the month.

 Weekly working time